Degree Offered

 Once the student’s application and transcripts have been received and processed by the Admissions Office.
 Enrollment Services will then send the student an acceptance letter with their Student ID number (WVU no longer uses Social Security Numbers for identification purposes).
 The student will also receive a MIX account username that gives access to their academic records, secure email systems, and links to other information available regarding WVU.
 Any academic information must be submitted through the student’s MIX email account.
 The Help Desk (304-293-4444) can assist any student with accessing their MIX account.

 Students should contact the Enrollment Services office regarding deadlines, the application process or obtaining transcripts.
-Once the student has been admitted, they should contact the RBA office for assistance in registering for classes.
+Once the student has been admitted, they should contact the Academic Affairs office for assistance in registering for classes.

 Admission Eligibility